Time: 30 to 60 minutes

 There’s just one belt.
 If this belt breaks on the highway just call the tow truck – you aren’t driving anywhere.
 This means you should replace this serpentine belt a little too soon rather than wait for bad things to happen.

 It would be a good idea to think in terms of replacing this belt around 30,000 miles.
 Heat and mileage are the main causes of wear.
 Every time this belt passes around a pulley it bends and flexes.
 This produces heat which hardens the rubber over time.
-After millions of journeys around the pulleys even the best drive belt begins to suffer the effects of age.
+After millions of journeys around the pulleys, even the best drive belt begins to suffer the effects of age.
 The rubber begins to crack and fray, and the internal cords become weak and brittle.

 The best check is to examine the belt for cracks and frayed edges.
 Some small cracks are going to be normal.
 If you have more than eight or ten cracks per inch then it’s time to replace the belt.
 If there are chunks of rubber missing from your belt you’re living on borrowed time.
 Replace the belt as soon as possible.

 Frayed edges are another sign that you should start thinking about replacing the belt.
-Also look around and see if all the pulleys are in alignment.
+Also, look around and see if all the pulleys are in alignment.
 Frayed edges are not a normal wear pattern.

 The actual belt change couldn’t be simpler.
 The only thing is you need to be sure you still have the label which diagrams how the belt should be located.
-If your Corvette has been hit at any time the body shop probably didn’t replace the label.
-In fact a missing label is usually a good sign that this Corvette has been in an accident.
+If your 1984-1996 Corvette has been hit at any time the body shop probably didn’t replace the label.
+In fact, a missing label is usually a good sign that this Corvette has been in an accident.
 If you don’t have the label purchase one before you change the belt.

 The only thing you have to do to replace the belt is to release the tension.
 I’ve used a ½” breaker bar for years, but there is an actual tool designed to perform the task.
 The tool costs less than $30.00 and it actually makes the job go a little quicker.

 If you don’t get enough movement with the tensioner tool you might have to move the air intake hose.
 Simply release the two clamps and loosen the hose clamp that’s on the throttle body.
-You’ll only need to move it a few inches so you can leave the MAF sensor plugged in to the harness.
+You’ll only need to move it a few inches so you can leave the MAF sensor plugged into the harness.

 Noise Problems

 If the noise immediately increases after the belt is sprayed, slipping is likely.
 If the water spray test is inconclusive or not successful at diagnosing the problem, remove the belt and re-install it so that the belt runs in the opposite direction.
 Misalignment noise is influenced by the direction of misalignment in the drive, flipping the belt around in this manner will eliminate or significantly diminish (temporarily) any noise caused by drive misalignment.
-If the noise remains unchanged, the problem is not likely related to be drive alignment.
+If the noise remains unchanged, the problem is not likely related to drive alignment.

 Serpentine Belt Tensioner